AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 >[!CONTEXTUALHELP]
 >id="platform_destinations_liveramp_distribution_magnitectv_client"
 >title="Client"
->abstract="Your Client name, as you would like it to be shown to the destination partner.
+>abstract="Your client name, as you would like it to be shown to the destination partner.
 Use your company name.
 Do not use spaces or special characters."

 To configure details for the destination, fill in the fields below.